kuotaaa37/cypress-starter/README.md

 3. code your test in any text editor!

 Adding Reporter :
-yarn add mocha@5.2.0 mochawesome mochawesome-merge
+"npm install mochawesome mochawesome-merge mochawesome-report-generator"